IKOR-GmbH/sip-framework/docs/README.md

 - `sink` here we should define Camel routes
 - `transformers` it should contain classes for adapting the connector model to common domain model.
 - `domain` (optional) it may contain the data model of the system.
+- `processors` camel processors
+- `validators` camel validators

 **Application**

-The Application module gathers all connector modules as one system and run them together.
-Starting your adapter is done by running SIPApplication class in the application module.
+Starting your adapter is done by running SIPApplication class in the project root.
-Furthermore, its pom.xml must contain dependencies to all connector modules in adapter, in order to start them.
-This module should not contain any integration logic, but it's a good place for implementing Spring integration tests, such as default SIPApplicationTest, provided by archetype.

 ## Usage